nickpoerio/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * validation set accuracy of 0.953
 * test set accuracy of 0.941

 I decided to keep the canonical LeNet architecture, as since the first tests it didn't show significant underfitting (good accuracy on the training set).
-Besides, the MNIST problem is not too much different from this one.  return
+Besides, the MNIST problem is not too much different from this one.
 On the other hand, it was immidiately evident the need for regularization (poor validation accuracy).
 I first tryed to add dropout just to the fully connected layers (as in the original dropout paper), but, despite a significant improvement, some overfitting was evident (still significant difference between training and validation accuracy).
 Surfing the net for papers, I found that a slight dropout is recommended also for the convolutional layers, in order to avoid model noise propagation to the deeper levels.
-The final model shows almost absence of overfitting.
+The final model doesn't seem to suffer by overfitting.
 Some improvement could now be performed in accuracy, using bigger/deeper networks.
 The detailed analysis of the precision/recall of the single classes helps to find specific issues related e.g. to the training set (to be further and thoroughly augmented for those classes).

 ### Test a Model on New Images